approov/debian-traefik-setup/README.md

 ### SSH Key

-If the instance already has one, then just `cat ~/.ssh/id_rsa.pub` and add it to your Gitlab/Github account, otherwise create it first.
+If the server already has one provisioned, then just `cat ~/.ssh/id_rsa.pub` and add it to your Gitlab/Github account, otherwise create it first.
 This step is only necessary when you need to clone repositories via SSH.

 ### Instance Setup